-- 1. Ability to understand the concept of basic infrastructure terminology and Indian scenario of infrastructure. - 2.
-Ability to understand infrastructure planning and forecast the demand and level of service of infrastructure - 3.
-Able to develop a risk management framework for infrastructure project. - 4.
-Able to understand the challenges in various risks involved ininfrastructure project. - 5.
-Able to apply the concepts contract laws and legal agreement ininfrastructure project.
+- 1. Understand the concept of basic infrastructure terminology and Indian scenario of infrastructure. - 2.
+Understand infrastructure planning and forecast the demand and level of service of infrastructure - 3.
+Develop a risk management framework for infrastructure project. - 4.
+Understand the challenges in various risks involved in infrastructure project. - 5.
+Apply the concepts contract laws and legal agreement in infrastructure project.